 - Shaun M. Cummings

 - Kavon P. Smith

 - Brian R. Dettman, O.C.

-How To Find A Sexual Assault And Battery Attorney Near You
+How To Find A Sexual Assault Lawyer Near You

 No one deserves to feel alone or helpless in their path towards recovery and justice.

 By calling the law firm of Florin|Roebig, we can schedule you for a confidential and free consultation with one of our top-rated sexual assault and battery attorneys to discuss the details of your case.
 Call us or submit an online form today to get in touch with a top-rated sexual assault attorney near you.